kevinleedrum/mds/packages/mds/README.md

 ## Vuepress Documentation Only Creation and Editing

-This has been updated to where you can simply run `yarn:dev` to update documentation without the worry of unintended dynamic file changes being added to your commits.
+This has been updated to where you can simply run `yarn dev` to update documentation without the worry of unintended dynamic file changes being added to your commits.

 ### Where Things Live